RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 Yet ports aren't always the right answer, and there are several alternatives which can be useful in certain situations.

-*If you're unfamiliar with ports, then this isn't the best place to start.* I'm going to assume that you're familiar with the many cases in which they work well, and focus on a few cases where you might want to try something else.
+For the purposes of this post, I'm going to assume that you're familiar with the many cases in which ports work well, and focus instead on a few cases where you might want to try something else:

 - When you want synchronous answers.
 - When you need some context when you get the answer.